-These words poured out of me, much too long for a Skype post.
+The word in my Skype writer group prompted these words to fly out of me, much too long for a Skype post.
 I felt on fire as the story flowed into me.
 A Gift of Christmas Song grew from this post:

 Power failed Christmas Eve as the wind drove snow into wild drifts that soared in undulating curves along fences and plunging temperatures encased tree limbs and powerlines in a heavy sheath of ice.
 All the neighborhood Christmas lights blinked out, casting Santa and his reindeer into shadowy silhouettes, and leaving the baby Jesus in a dark manager with no electricity.
 Windows once bright went black, like the curtain dropped on the Christmas pageant.
 One solitary dog barked and crinkled brown oak leaves protested as the storm ripped them from their summer branches.